 Every homeowner loves a good home renovation.
 However, the motivation behind a home improvement varies from one person to another.
 For some, it is a mix of personal preference and increased home value.
 For others, it’s solely the latter.
 But even veteran renovators know that money invested in a renovation is never a 1:1 return from your home’s future price tag.
-One also has to look to the future at emerging trends and new technologies that are changing what people expect to find in a modern home.
+One also has to look to the future at emerging trends and new technologies that change what people expect to find in a modern home.
 With that in mind, here are the home improvement projects with the best return on investment (ROI).

 There’s no universal formula for raising a property’s value.
 However, there are a few popular renovations that are known to increase your chances of appraising higher.
 When you want to improve your property value in New York, you need to know what New Yorkers want.
 Apartments and homes that are efficient, attractive, and equipped with modern conveniences are highly desirable.
 Therefore, your property should be equipped with the best upgrades and renovations to appeal to the current market.

-In every renovation, consider your ROI, or return on investment.
+In every renovation, consider your ROI or return on investment.
 If the money you’re putting into the project won’t match the payor benefits you’ll receive, it’s time to go back to the drawing board.

 Here are my top improvements to boost your home’s value without breaking the bank.